vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a distributed port group.
 You must add the target ESXi host or hosts to the distributed virtual switch.
 For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Installation](vic_installation_prereqs.md#networkreqs).

 You pass the name of the distributed port group to the `bridge-network` option.
 Each virtual container host requires its own distributed port group.

-Do not share a distributed port group between multiple virtual container hosts.
+**IMPORTANT** Do not assign the same distributed port group to multiple virtual container hosts.
+Sharing a distributed port group between virtual container hosts might result in multiple container VMs being assigned the same IP address.

 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.